E.J. Dionne, Jr.

 - Internationally-recognized, award-winning journalist whose Washington Post column appears in more than 250 newspapers each week

-- Author of seven New York Times best-selling books
+- Author of eight New York Times best-selling books

 - Named among the 25 most influential journalists in Washington by National Journal